infinity-sandbox/okx-binance-bot/readme.md

    git clone https://github.com/infinity-sandbox/okx-binance-bot.git
    ```

-2. Update the configuration settings in the `config.yml` file as needed.
+2. Update the configuration settings in the `config/` folder as needed.

 3. Grant execute permissions to the installation script:
    ```bash